With photographs by Ivan Pierre Aguirre

 To encourage department leadership to take tangible steps to improve oversight and accountability in the department, Congress needs to mandate certain structural changes that will contribute to that effort.
 The leadership structure of the department should be updated to provide more substantial oversight of the vast DHS enterprise.
 The current leadership structure is inadequate.
 Morale is low, with DHS ranking last among large agencies in the annual survey of federal government “best places to work.”75 Currently, DHS’s leadership structure consists of a secretary and deputy secretary.
 Under those, there are four undersecretaries (for management; science and technology; intelligence and analysis; and strategy, policy, and plans) who work on equal footing with the agency and other component heads and report directly to the deputy secretary and secretary.
 In interviews with former DHS officials who served in the Bush, Obama, and/or Trump administrations, the organizational leadership of the department was consistently described as more akin to the federated structure of the intelligence community—which has autonomous agency heads and a director of national intelligence who coordinates budgets and policies, but not operations—than to a department with strong chain-of-command authority over both operations and policy.
 But, notably, unlike the director of national intelligence, the secretary of homeland security is responsible for the operational activities conducted by the sub-agencies.
 Thus, a DNI-like framework is inadequate to ensure that sufficient oversight and accountability exist across the sub-agencies.

 To enhance the management of the organization, the CNAS oversight and accountability task force considered different models analogous to existing government agencies.
 One model would mirror the Department of Defense structure, with a Joint Staff that would coordinate the operational agencies.
 A second model would mirror more closely the Department of Justice, which includes both a deputy attorney general, with primary oversight over certain of the divisions, and an associate attorney general, with primary oversight over other department divisions.
-A third model would create a Senate-confirmed position in between the secretary and the immigration and border components of the Department, namely ICE, U.S. Customs and Immigration Services (USCIS), and CBP.76
+A third model would create a Senate-confirmed position in between the secretary and the immigration and border components of the Department, namely ICE, U.S. Citizenship and Immigration Services (USCIS), and CBP.76

 This report recommends that Congress develop legislation to enhance effective management of the department by: